 Except, science doesn’t support that.
 (I think that’s called irony.)

-There’s much scientific research supporting the health benefits for both the body and mind through deep breathing, mindfulness, meditation, prayer and/or silence.
-The practice of silence strengthens immunity, reduces stress, supplies perseverance – it builds us up both physically and mentally.
-In the stillness, we analyze, brainstorm next steps, and make those best decisions.
+There’s much scientific research supporting the health benefits for both the body and mind through deep breathing, mindfulness, meditation, prayer, and/or silence.
+The practice of silence strengthens immunity, reduces stress, and supplies perseverance – it builds us up both physically and mentally.
+In the stillness, we analyze, brainstorm the next steps, and make our best decisions.

 In the silence, parents need to be built up in 3 areas:

 - Knowing we’re loved